-Below are five Halloween hacks using exotic fruits and vitamins.
-These hacks wil get both kids and adults engaged in trying new foods that are not only fun conversation starters, but healthy snacks as well.
+Below are five healthy Halloween hacks using exotic fruits and vitamins.
+These hacks will get both kids and adults engaged in trying new foods that are not only fun conversation starters, but healthy snacks as well.

 frieda's is an LA-based company whose mission is to share new fruit and vegetable experiences with everyone from chefs to foodies to moms.

 At a conference session sponsored by frieda's, I was able to try new exotic fruits I never had before.
 Not only did I love their taste, but I also found foods to spook up my Halloween diet this year.
 As frieda's quips on their website, "Why should candy have all the fun?"
 I have no financial connection with frieda's, but as an RD I share the values of:

 incorporating the rainbow of fruits and vegetables into our diets to prevent nutrient deficiencies

 and most importantly, learning new DIY Halloween hacks each year!!